drbitboy/sftran3_gfortran_bug/README.md

             .cfi_endproc                                                            .cfi_endproc
             .cfi_endproc                                                            .cfi_endproc

-### FORTRAN lines 90, 117, 139 and 193 are shonw here so the user can track how the failing case gets to  RETURN and END for NHSCAN.
+### FORTRAN lines 90, 117, 139 and 193 are shown here so the user can track how the failing case gets to  RETURN and END for NHSCAN.

      90 20009 RETURN
     117          IF (.NOT.(NCSCAN)) GO TO 20014